oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

     &audience=https://acme.chat.example/
     &resource=https://api.chat.example/
     &scope=chat.read+chat.history
-    &subject_token=eyJraWQiOiJzMTZ0cVNtODhwREo4VGZCXzdrSEtQ...
+    &subject_token=7SliwCQP1brGdjBtsaMnXo...
-    &subject_token_type=urn:ietf:params:oauth:token-type:id_token
+    &subject_token_type=urn:ietf:params:oauth:token-type:access_token
     &client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-bearer
     &client_assertion=eyJhbGciOiJSUzI1NiIsImtpZCI6IjIyIn0...

 ### Processing Rules

-The Enterprise Authorization Server MUST validate the subject token, and MUST validate that the audience of the Subject Token (e.g. the `aud` claim of the ID Token) matches the `client_id` of the client authentication of the request.
+The Enterprise Authorization Server MUST validate the subject token, and MUST validate that the audience of the Subject Token (e.g. the `aud` claim of the Access Token) matches the `client_id` of the client authentication of the request.

 The Enterprise Authorization Server evaluates administrator-defined policy for the token exchange request and determines if the client should be granted access to act on behalf of the subject for the target audience and scopes.